Stability and equivariant Gromov--Hausdorff convergence: Proof of Theorem and Corollary .

 The preceding proposition agrees with our intuition.
 Namely, it is reasonable to expect that once free actions are involved, arguments become much easier to construct.
-However, clearly not all group actions are free.
+However, clearly not all group actions act freely.
 Therefore it is desirable to strengthen the previous result.
 The strengthening is Corollary \ref{C:corollary.C}, which in turn is a consequence of Theorem~\ref{T:theorem.A}.

 \begin{remark} Before we begin with the proof of Theorem~\ref{T:theorem.A}, a few words are in order.
 Harvey proved in \cite{harvey2016convergence} that for pointed equivariant convergence, one can take the maps $G_k\rightarrow G$ in the equivariant convergence to be Lie group homomorphisms.
-In fact, Harvey further showed in \cite{harvey2016convergence} that once we restrict attention to proper equivariant convergence, and compact $n$-dimensional Alexandrov spaces, and curvature bounded below by $K$, the maps $G_k\rightarrow G$ can be taken to be injective Lie group homomorphisms.
+In fact, Harvey further showed (\cite{harvey2016convergence}, Proposition 4.1) that once we restrict attention to pointed equivariant convergence, and $n$-dimensional Alexandrov spaces, with curvature bounded below by $K$, the maps $G_k\rightarrow G$ in the equivariant Gromov--Hausdorff convergence, provided $G_k$ and $G$ are compact, can be taken to be injective Lie group homomorphisms.
 In particular, the proof depends on the convergence of balls.
 Our strategy is to reduce the convergence to a convergence of balls while keeping the maps $G_k\rightarrow G$ that appear in a triple that demonstrates the equivariant convergence fixed.
 In particular, we need to adjust the convergence and make it local.

 \end{remark}

 We now prove Theorem \ref{T:theorem.A} and Corollary \ref{C:corollary.C} together. \

 \textbf{Convention.} In what follows, we denote by $\epsilon_k$ various positive values that tend to zero as $k\rightarrow \infty$.
 In particular, any positive value proportional to $\epsilon_k$ is also denoted by $\epsilon_k$.